steltenpower/walk-a-desk/README.md

 Add phone that can act as a desktop with a portable touchscreen? https://www.youtube.com/watch?v=RBbh9d6sFhU

-Or some color e-ink screen/device? e.g. Boox
+Or some (color) e-ink screen/device? e.g. https://daylightcomputer.com/